mlrun/mlrun/docs/store/artifacts.md

                         index=False, artifact_path=target_path)
 ```

 We can run this function locally or as a job.
-For example if we run it locally:
+For example, if we run it locally:

 ``` python
 from os import path